jaypersanchez/olympia-gofit/README.md

 $ a
 ```

-Notes: Before running the prebuild command `bash $ npx expo run:android` make sure you are connected to a pyhsical device if you want to run it there, otherwise emulator will be used
+Notes: Before running the prebuild command `npx expo run:android` make sure you are connected to a pyhsical device if you want to run it there, otherwise emulator will be used

 ## What to do if Prebuild does not work!?